mdcuesta/getty.net/README.md

 ####Authorization Token

-after creating a session you can get the authorization token, the authorization token can be use later.
+after creating a session you can get the authorization token, the authorization token can be used later.
 The authorization token expires every 30 mins, but it can be renewed.
 ```C#
 var authToken = apiClient.AuthToken;